Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Associative Memories

-where $\mW^\intercal \vg_m$ and $\mW \vg_f$ represent the \textit{input currents} to feature neurons and memory neurons respectively, and $-\vx_f$ and $-\vx_m$ represent exponential decay (this implies that the internal state $\vx$ will exponentially decay to $\mathbf{0}$ in the absence of input current).
-Note that the synaptic matrix $\mW$ plays a symmetric role: the same weights that modulate the current from feature neurons $\rightarrow$ memory neurons are used to modulate the current from memory neurons $\rightarrow$ feature neurons.
-This ``symmetric weight constraint'' present in AMs does not exist in real neurons and synapses~\cite{krotov2021Large,mackay2003Information}.
+where $\mW^\intercal \hat{\vm}$ and $\mW \hat{\vv}$ represent the \textit{input currents} to visible neurons and memory neurons respectively, and $-\vv$ and $-\vm$ represent exponential decay (this implies that the internal states $\vv$ and $\vm$ will exponentially decay to $\mathbf{0}$ in the absence of input current).

-Krotov and Hopfield identified \cite{krotov2021Large} that this toy model is mathematically equivalent to the original Hopfield Network~\cite{hopfield1982Neural,hopfield1984Neurons} under certain choices of the activation function $\vg$; hence, it is through the lens of the abstraction presented in this section that we explore the long history of AMs, beginning with the famous Hopfield Network.
+Krotov and Hopfield \cite{krotov2021large} identified that this toy model is mathematically equivalent to the original Hopfield Network~\cite{hopfield1982Neural,hopfield1984Neurons} under certain choices of the activation function $\hat{\vm}$; hence, it is through the lens of this abstraction that we explore the long history of AMs.